owendodd/cafe/content/archive/side-effect.md

 shopslideshow = []

 +++
-Cafe Forgot presents SIDE EFFECT

-imagined by Jade Forrest Marks + Cara Marie Piazza.
+Café Forgot presents SIDE EFFECT imagined by Jade Forrest Marks + Cara Marie Piazza.

 Join us for our opening fête on the evening of Thursday March 19th co-hosted by a queer cooking collective, Spiral Theory Test Kitchen.
 Delight in a Cum Over Cake by 69herbs + STTK, made with aphrodisiac and heart opening herbs.
 Shroud and immerse yourself in a sonically charged dye bath installation by Cara Marie Piazza and Emil Bognar Nasdor.
 Color changing libations and spiked kombucha as well as edible treats will be provided.